Epidemiological & Biostatistical Methods for Public Health & Clinical Research

-There will be required small group seminars or sessions for informal discussion of issues relevant to public health research.
-The final product will be a written paper that might be suitable for publication based on a student's research question of interest and corresponding data analysis.
+There will be required small group seminars for informal discussion of issues relevant to public health research and research in progress sessions.
+The final product will be a written paper based on a student's research question of interest and corresponding data analysis.
 The student’s advisor will approve the written paper.
-In addition, each student will register for the required two unit MPH Capstone Course (XXX.800) in the 4th term and prepare and present the work in a short oral presentation in a special MPH symposium in May.
+In addition, each student will register for the required two credit MPH Capstone Course (XXX.800) in the 4th term and prepare and present the work in a short oral presentation in a special MPH symposium in May.

-The 3 units of research special studies are for attending the required small group seminars.
-These seminars will meet weekly on Thursdays from 12:15-1:20 p.m. during the academic year.
+The 3 credits of research special studies are for attending the required small group seminars.
+These seminars typically meet weekly on Thursdays from 12:15-1:20 p.m. during the academic year.
 Topics will include: getting started on a research project, how to identify data sets, managing data, writing a scientific paper and oral presentation skills.
-Most of these seminars will also be used as research in progress meetings where students are expected to formally report on the progress to date of their capstone projects.
+Most of these seminars will be used as research in progress sessions where students are expected to formally report on the progress to date of their capstone projects.
 These seminars typically begin in August; no more than two excused absences are allowed.

 Students are expected: